DariaBakalets/e2e23project/README.md

 ![AllVars](materials/AllVars.png)

 We can notice that there are missing values for `living_area`, `kitchen_area`, `agent_fee` and `renovation`.
-What is more, some variables have wrong datatypes: e.g. variable `open_plan` should be transfomed from boolean to integer and `renovation` from float to integer.
+What is more, some variables had wrong datatypes: e.g. variable `open_plan` should be transfomed from boolean to integer and `renovation` from float to integer.
 It has been done further in the analysis.

-Further, it is important to dig deeper into the dataset with the help of some visualisation.
+Then, it is important to dig deeper into the dataset with the help of some visualisation.

 #### Histogram of price
 Here we can see that `last_price` is right-skewed which resembles a log-normal distribution.